• Skip to main content

 What to do about healthcare when you move to Mexico

-While the care is exceptional in the private system, the health insurance costs are much lower than in places like the USA.
-We’ve looked in quality Expat health insurance companies that cover Mexico and have picked two excellent companies.
+While the care is exceptional in the private system, the private health insurance costs are much lower than in places like the USA.
+We’ve looked at quality Expat health insurance companies that cover Mexico and have picked two excellent companies.
 We suggest getting quotes from these two companies as a start.

-Do you need to learn Spanish?
+Do you need to learn Spanish

 Many places in Mexico have high levels of English.
 For example, in Mexico City or Puerto Vallarta, you could get by most of the time with just “Hola” in Expat areas.

 And, doing a language course or exchange is common once you arrive in Mexico.
 The CEPE (Curso de español y cultura mexicana para extranjeros) offered by the Universidad Nacional Autónoma de México (UNAM) has a great reputation.
-They offer virtual courses online, or in-person lessons in many Mexican cities and towns.
-And, they target your specific level, so you get the most out of the class.
+They offer virtual courses online or in-person lessons in many Mexican cities and towns.
+And they target your specific level, so you get the most out of the class.

 7 Bonus tips – How to move to Mexico